-- Research Associated Risks - Time Overruns: 90% Probability - Mitigation: We are checking in with our advisors and tracking our current timeline against the plan to keep the project on track and move to the next stage - Prototyping - Design Time Overruns: 90% Probability - Mitigation: assign set times outside of regular senior design meetings to ensure work is being put into designing the Hardware and software. - Test Motor Failure: 10% Probability - Mitigation: We already have backup hall sensors ordered and additional motors and components for repairing any potential damage on standby. - o Development Board Damage: 10% Probability - Mitigation: All testing will be performed incrementally upwards with protective limits put in place by the test equipment to minimize avenues for potential damage.
-In case of damage software is able to pivot to higher level testing until replacement parts arrive. - First Revision - o Component Failure: 75% Probability - Mitigation: Ensure that all expected and most intensive use cases are properly simulated in LTspice to determine and mitigate likely points of failure.
-We will be ordering spare components to replace any failed or damaged components. - Software Delay: 40% Probability - Mitigation: Utilizing different MCUs can cause complexity issues, we plan on focusing our efforts on a single MCU to get it working, then adapting our code to be able to support multiple MCUs. - o Hardware Shipping Delays: 20% Probability - Mitigation: Order hardware as early as possible, allow leeway for shipping to take longer than expected.
+- Research Associated Risks

+- Time Overruns: 90% Probability

+- Mitigation: We are checking in with our advisors and tracking our current timeline against the plan to keep the project on track and move to the next stage

+- Prototyping

+- Design Time Overruns: 90% Probability

+- Mitigation: assign set times outside of regular senior design meetings to ensure work is being put into designing the Hardware and software.

+- Test Motor Failure: 10% Probability

+- Mitigation: We already have backup hall sensors ordered and additional motors and components for repairing any potential damage on standby.

+- Development Board Damage: 10% Probability

+- Mitigation: All testing will be performed incrementally upwards with protective limits put in place by the test equipment to minimize avenues for potential damage.
+In case of damage software is able to pivot to higher level testing until replacement parts arrive.

+- First Revision

+- Component Failure: 75% Probability

+- Mitigation: Ensure that all expected and most intensive use cases are properly simulated in LTSpice to determine and mitigate likely points of failure.
+We will be ordering spare components to replace any failed or damaged components.

+- Software Delay: 40% Probability

+- Mitigation: We will be designing 2 related revision 1 prototypes.
+One will contain our desired MCU and gate driver.
+The second instance will contain the same MCU gate driver combination used on the development board.
+If the desired hardware combination has unexpected integration issue we have a known working hardware combination that we know we can write software for.

+- Hardware Shipping Delays: 20% Probability

+- Mitigation: Order hardware as early as possible, allow leeway for shipping to take longer than expected.

 - Second Prototype

 - Design Time Overruns: 30% Probability

 - Mitigation: assign set times outside of regular senior design meetings to ensure work is being put into designing the Hardware and software.

 - Overspending of Budget: 43% Probability

 - Mitigation: purchase any components in the first revision in bulk if we feel they will be reused in the second revision.

 - Second Revision

-- o Component Failure: 55% Probability
+- Component Failure: 55% Probability

 - Mitigation: Ensure that all expected and most intensive use cases are properly simulated in LTSpice to determine and mitigate likely points of failure, including inconsistencies discovered in the first revision.
 We will be ordering spares to replace any failed or damaged components.

 - Software Delay: 15% Probability